 \subsubsection{Timing experiments}

-Experimentally, the time complexity estimate from Section~\ref{sec:complexity} appears to be pessimistic, as shown in Figure~\ref{fig:time-complexity}.
+Since $\eta^*$ is found for at least one edge in each iteration of Algorithm~\ref{alg:modulus}, the algorithm calls Cunningham's algorithm (Algorithm~\ref{alg:Cunningham}) $O(|E|)$ times.
+Since Algorithm~\ref{alg:Cunningham} completes in polynomial time, so does Algorithm~\ref{alg:modulus}.
+Figure~\ref{fig:time-complexity} demonstrates the efficiency of the method.
 For this figure, we considered four classes of graphs, as described below.
 For each class of graph, we generated a number of test cases on which we ran a C++ implementation of the algorithm to compute modulus.
-Then, on a logarithmic scale, we performed a least-squares linear regression to find an approximate run time complexity of the form $|E|^p$.
-In all cases, the actual run-time is significantly faster than the bound predicts.
+Then, on a logarithmic scale, we performed a least-squares linear regression to find an approximate run time complexity of the form $c|E|^p$.
+In all cases, the run-time appears to be no worse than order $O(|E|^3)$.
 The four classes of graph used in this experiment are as follows. \begin{enumerate} \item The complete graphs $K_n$ with $n=3,4,\ldots,40$.
 For these graphs, the entire edge set is critical. \item A class of multipartite graphs parameterized by an integer $k\ge 2$.
 The vertices of the graph are partitioned into $k$ sets $V_1,V_2,\ldots,V_k$ with $|V_i|=i$.
 For $i=1,2,\ldots,k-1$, every vertex in $V_i$ is connected to every vertex in $V_{i+1}$.
 This test included values of $k$ between $2$ and $16$.
 These graphs tend to have optimal $\eta^*$ which take $k-1$ distinct values. \item Erd\"os--R\'enyi $G(n,p)$ graphs with $n$ chosen randomly in the range $[10,200]$ and $p=2\log(n)/n$.
 These graphs tend have $\eta^*$ with only a few distinct values. \item Random geometric graphs formed by placing $n$ vertices in the unit square independently and uniformly at random and then connecting vertices with Euclidean distance closer than radius $r=3/\sqrt{n}$.
 Values of $n$ were chosen uniformly from the range $[10,100]$.
 These graphs tend to have $\eta^*$ that take a variety of distinct values. \end{enumerate}